loopdash/loopdash/src/glossary/domain-name.md

 title: Domain Name - Loopdash
 h1: Domain Name
 h2: What does it mean?
-summary: A domain name is a unique identifier that allows users to access a website hosted on a server, such as a Wordpress site, by typing in a specific URL.
+description: A domain name is a unique identifier that allows users to access a website hosted on a server, such as a Wordpress site, by typing in a specific URL.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly